litecoin-project/litecore-node/README.md

 litecore-node start
 ```

-Note: For your convenience, we distribute bitcoind binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
-For more detailed installation instructions, or if you want to compile the project yourself, then please see the Bitcore branch of [Litecoin Core with additional indexing](https://github.com/litecoin-project/litecore-litecoin).
+Note: For your convenience, we distribute litecoind binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
+For more detailed installation instructions, or if you want to compile the project yourself, then please see the Litecore branch of [Litecoin Core with additional indexing](https://github.com/litecoin-project/litecore-litecoin).

 ## Prerequisites

-- GNU/Linux x86_32/x86_64, or OSX 64bit *(for bitcoind distributed binaries)*
+- GNU/Linux x86_32/x86_64, or OSX 64bit *(for litecoind distributed binaries)*
 - Node.js v8.11.4 (LTS)
 - ZeroMQ *(libzmq3-dev for Ubuntu/Debian or zeromq on OSX)*
 - ~200GB of disk storage